felyperennan/figlotech-core/README.md

     - The output stream will be set to the Response

 # in conclusion
-gneat-ext is a simple framework for building mixed micro-services that can serve as excellent command line tools and http handlers at the same time, changing not a single line of code.
+figlotech-core is a simple framework for building mixed micro-services that can serve as excellent command line tools and http handlers at the same time, changing not a single line of code.